 Wood Near House Foundations

 Termites will feed on wood that is in contact with foundations.
-To that end, keep any wood at least 18 inches away from the exterior walls of your home to further prevent termites.
+To that end, keep any wood away from the exterior walls of your home to further prevent termites.

 No matter what caused the termite infestation in your home, you’ll want to get rid of it as soon as possible.
 Here are 8 reasons why you want to take immediate action: